CSH2002/encryption-decryption/README.md

 This program can encrypt and decrypt an input string based off user input.
 When run the user will be queried to decide between encrypting and decrypting.
-Once the user picks an option the program will then ask for some additional inputs. (words geting encrypted or decrypted, and a key)
+Once the user picks an option the program will then ask for some additional inputs. (string words geting encrypted or decrypted, and a integer key)
 After this the program will display the encrypted/decrypted result derived from the inputs.

 To run this program open it in visual studio and run it through the editor.
 This is a default VS project so the dependencies should be default.
 There are no packages used.